MMMMMNG/yorku-EECS-3431-3D-computer-graphics-assignment-2/README.md

 We were able to implement multiple two(+)-level heirarchical objects (an astronaut, a spaceship, a base, and a bear), two mapped textures, a 360 fly around and additional camera movements, and animations connected to real time.
 Our programs frame rate is displayed in the console window every 2 seconds.
 We implemented classes for the bear and astronaut objects, and closures for the camera functionality and animation.
-We also implemented a skybox and attempted to implement a transparent shader effect.
+We also implemented a skybox (but It stopped working and we didn't have time to fix it) and attempted to implement a transparent shader effect.
 The transparency half works though becuase it doesn't always take into account the z-buffer when multiple transparent objects overlap; this results in the shader not knowing which transparent object is in front of the other.
 This would be something we aim to fix in the future of this project.

 ---------- Learning Resources ----------------